tsrobcvai/FoundationStereo/readme.md

 ```

 # Acknowledgement
 We would like to thank Gordon Grigor, Jack Zhang, Karsten Patzwaldt, Hammad Mazhar and other NVIDIA Isaac team members for their tremendous engineering support and valuable discussions.
-Finally we would also like to thank CVPR reviewers and AC for their appreciation of this work and constructive feedback.
+Thanks to the authors of [DINOv2](https://github.com/facebookresearch/dinov2), [DepthAnything V2](https://github.com/DepthAnything/Depth-Anything-V2), [Selective-IGEV](https://github.com/Windsrain/Selective-Stereo) and [RAFT-Stereo](https://github.com/princeton-vl/RAFT-Stereo) for their code release.
+Finally, thanks to CVPR reviewers and AC for their appreciation of this work and constructive feedback.

 # Contact